jeff-adkisson/swe-3643-fall-2024/homework/homework-3.md

 If you want me to review your work after you check it in, you are welcome to email the URL to your GitHub homework repository.

-## What does Playwright do?
+## What Does Playwright Do?

-Playwright is a specialized tool for user interface testing.
-Your user interface is typically the outermost surface of your application exposed to end users.
+Playwright is a specialized tool for web-based user interface testing.
+An application's user interface is typically the outermost surface exposed to end users.
 Playwright tests connect to your web-UI and validate that it operates in the manner you specify in your Playwright tests.

 Since you are testing the UI and the UI uses the lower layers of your application (controllers, models, business logic, services, data layers), it implicitly tests many (but not necessarily all) of the lower layers of your application.